rug19/rug19/README.md

 ## **Overview 👉**

-<p>Hello, My name's Ruan Gomes and I'm currently learning programming at Digital College and I'm open to an oportunity to work as a developer.</p>
+<p>Hello, My name's Ruan Gomes, I'm currently studying programming at Digital College and I'm open to an oportunity to work as a developer full satck.</p>

 ## **Skills 🚀**